Home-Sharing-Team/final-capstone-Project-Back-End/README.md

 11. If there is availability, the page also shows the total amount to pay for the reservation.
 12. If there is availability, the page also shows a “Reserve” button.
 13. If I click the “Reserve” button, that takes the user to a page for sign up (with name, email, password) or log in (with email and password).
 14. After successful sing up or log in, the page opens again the reservation page with the reservation information (user name, property title, check_in and checkout dates, total amount to pay).
-It shows also a confirmation message with the reservation code or ID and telling the user that an email will be sent to her/his email address with instructions for paying the reservation.
+It shows also a confirmation message with the reservation ID and telling the user that an email will be sent to her/his email address with instructions for paying the reservation.
 15. If th user was already logged in, the sign up or log in is skiped.

 B) In the navbar I can see a button or link to “Become a Host”.
 If I click this button I will see:
 - The page for sign up (with name, email, password) or log in (with email and password).
 - After successful sing up or log in, I can see a form to upload all information and photos for a new property (see A.2).
-- If the user was already logged in, the “Become a Host” button takes the user directly to the form, without requesting sig uo or log in.
+- If the user was already logged in, the “Become a Host” button takes the user directly to the form, without requesting sign up or log in.
 - After entering the new property info, the page shows the homepage and a message with: “Thank you for uploading your property”.

 C) In the navbar I can see also buttons or links to sign up, log in, and log out.

-D) In the navbar I can see a button to show the list of all uploaded properties for the logged user.
+D) In the navbar I can see a button to show the list of all uploaded properties for the logged in user.
 In each item in this list (indicated only by property title), I can see a button for updating information and a button for deleting the property from the list.

-E) In the navbar I can see a button to show the list of all the reservations created by the logged user, with name of the property, reservation Id or code, and a button to update and a button to delete it.
+E) In the navbar I can see a button to show the list of all the reservations created by the logged in user, with name of the property, reservation Id, and a button to update and a button to delete it.

 ## Entity Relation Diagram: